lovelyscientist/NFA-convert-to-DFA/README.md

-# Simple app to converte NFA to DFA and check if the string applies to a rule.
+# Simple app to convert NFA to DFA and check if the string applies to a rule.

 ## Breif definition about DFA and NFA.